Judeadeniji/hng_boilerplate_node_web/README.md

 # Bellefull Integration Documentation

 ## Overview

 The Belleful Food Ordering App API provides a seamless experience for customers to order their favorite meals.
 This API offers endpoints for managing user accounts, browsing available meals, placing orders, and tracking delivery status.

+#### Key Features:
+-   **User Registration**: Endpoints for creating new user accounts.
+-   **Profile Setup**: Endpoints for setting up user profiles and preferences.
+-   **Verification**: Endpoints for verifying user information and credentials.

+#### Differentiating Users:

+A header parameter called `x-request-source` is used to differentiate between vendors, admins, and customers.
+This parameter should be included in the request headers and set to the appropriate value for the user type (e.g., `vendor`, `admin`, `customer`).

+## API Schema

+The Belleful Food Ordering App API schema outlines the structure and types of data used in our API requests and responses.
+Detailed schema definitions for each endpoint can be found in the `API_REFERENCE.md` file.
+Additionally, our API is documented using Postman Documenter, which can be accessed [here](https://documenter.getpostman.com/view/15091597/2sA3e5eTsG#intro).

+## Versioning
+This project is versioned to ensure backward compatibility and easy maintenance.
+The current version is v1.

+## Database and Relationships

+The Belleful Food Ordering App database schema defines the structure and relationships between various entities.
+Here are some of the key tables:

+- **Users**
+  - Stores information about users, including customers, vendors, and admins.
+- **Vendors**
+  - Contains details about each vendor, including name, address, and description.
+- **Meals**
+  - Lists all available meals with their ingredients, prices, and images.
+- **Orders**
+  - Tracks customer orders, including meal details, quantities, and order status.
+- **Cart**
+  - Stores the current contents of a customer's cart.

+Detailed relationships between these tables can be found [here](https://erd.dbdesigner.net/designer/schema/1720905377-bellefu).

+# Dependencies for Belleful Food Ordering App

+## Backend Dependencies
+- **express**: Web framework for Node.js
+- **pg**: PostgreSQL client for Node.js
+- **typeorm**: ORM for TypeScript and JavaScript (ES7, ES6, ES5)
+- **sequelize**: Promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite, and Microsoft SQL Server
+- **dotenv**: Loads environment variables from a `.env` file into `process.env`
+- **bcrypt**: Library to hash passwords
+- **jsonwebtoken**: For JSON Web Token authentication
+- **cors**: Middleware to enable CORS (Cross-Origin Resource Sharing)
+- **body-parser**: Middleware to parse incoming request bodies
+- **morgan**: HTTP request logger middleware for Node.js
+- **express-validator**: Express middleware for validation

+## Testing Dependencies
+- **jest**: JavaScript Testing Framework
+- **supertest**: HTTP assertions made easy via superagent
+- **chai**: BDD / TDD assertion library for node and the browser
+- **mocha**: JavaScript test framework for Node.js

+## Development Dependencies
+- **nodemon**: Automatically restart the node application when file changes are detected
+- **typescript**: TypeScript language support
+- **ts-node**: TypeScript execution environment for Node.js
+- **tslint**: Linter for TypeScript

+## Documentation Dependencies
+- **swagger-jsdoc**: JSDoc to Swagger API documentation generator
+- **swagger-ui-express**: Swagger UI for Express.js
+- **postman-doc**: Postman documentation tool for API standards, contracts and schema

 ## Folder Structure